New parks and recreation director appointed

-City Administrator Gregory S. Beavers announced last week that Doug Stotler has been appointed to the position of Farmington Parks and Recreation director.
+City Administrator Gregory Beavers announced this month that Doug Stotler has been appointed to the position of Farmington Parks and Recreation director.

-The position has been vacant for the past three years following the resignation of Chris Conway who accepted a position with the city of Ballwin, Missouri’s parks and recreation department.
+The position has been vacant for the past three years following the resignation of Chris Conway who accepted a position with the city of Ballwin's parks and recreation department.

 "Mr. Stotler comes to Farmington with a lifetime of experience in program and facility management, and community engagement,” said Beavers.
 “He will be a tremendous asset to the parks & recreation department.”